pysiekytel/k8s/helm/charts/stan/README.md

 #### Authenticate using NatsServiceRole

-When using NATS Operator you can configure NATS Service Roles to authenticate your clients with NATS. https://github.com/nats-io/nats-operator#using-serviceaccounts This will create ServiceAccount and NatsServiceRole and enable authentication using "bound-token":
+When using NATS Operator you can configure NATS Service Roles to generate credentials for your clients in NATS config. https://github.com/nats-io/nats-operator#using-serviceaccounts This will create ServiceAccount and NatsServiceRole and enable authentication using "bound-token":